JetBrains/Qodana/topics/qodana-yaml.md

 * `empty`: an empty profile containing no inspections, which can be used as a basis for manual configuration.
 * `qodana.starter`: the default profile that triggers the [3-phase analysis](#three-phase-analysis).
 * `qodana.recommended`: a profile containing a preselected set of IntelliJ inspections.
 * `qodana.sanity`: a profile containing a small preselected set of inspections that perform the project's "sanity" checks.
 If these checks fail, the project is probably misconfigured, and further examining it will not produce meaningful results.
-See [](linters.md) for details on configuring a project for the desired linter.
+See the [](linters.md) section for details on configuring a project for the desired linter.

 > Profile files are available on [GitHub](https://github.com/JetBrains/qodana-profiles/tree/223).